mathesar-foundation/mathesar-wiki/docs/projects/template.md

 ## Timeline
 This project should fit into the 2023-01-01 cycle.

-> Please adjust as needed depending on the steps for the project.
+!!! info "Information"
-{.is-info}
+    Please adjust as needed depending on the steps for the project.